-This manufacturer's user instruction manual meets the requirements of ANSI Z359.11-2014.
+This manufacturer's user instruction manual meets the requirements of ANSI Z359.11-2021.
 As per OSHA, this manual should be used as a part of an employee training program.
+Manufacturer's instructions must be provided to the users.

 The products enumerated in this instruction manual are a part of a personal protective, work support or rescue system.
 It is important that the user reads and follows the manufacturer's instructions for each component of the system.
 This manual contains information which is important to the user's safety and should be kept in a safe place for future reference as needed.
 The instructions provided in this manual are meant for the use of this equipment and should be read thoroughly and understood by the user before the equipment is used.
 Manufacturer's instructions must be properly followed for the correct use and maintenance of this equipment.
 Please contact KStrong for any questions regarding use of this equipment.